MEI T-5 Series

 Plungers can be either black or dark grey; the dark grey pigmentation appears to be metallic based on the swirls and the way it reflects light, but it is non-conductive (thus seemingly not related to electrostatic discharge protection).
 The grey colour does not directly correspond to any other characteristic, be that keystem, weight or “WEAB” marking.

 A red plunger stemless switch also exists.
-The terminals suggest T-5, but Mercutron M-5 cannot be conclusively ruled out.
+The terminal plating colours suggest T-5 (photos from Deepak Kandepet):

 Very view part details have been discovered.
 A number of discovered types presently have no known part number.

 The following table shows all recovered part numbers, either from their NATO Stock Numbers or from the catalogue excerpt retained by RS that was annotated with their own part numbers.
 Thus far, no service manuals have been obtained with part numbers in.